atakanaltok/awesome-useful-websites/README.md

 * https://statusvista.com/ - An all-in-one status page of the systems your product depends on
 * https://builtwith.com/ - Find out what websites are Built With.
 Database of 59,905+ web technologies and over 673 million websites.
 See which sites use shopping carts, analytics, hosting and many more.
 Filter by location, traffic, vertical and more
 * https://camelcamelcamel.com/ - Free Amazon price tracker monitors millions of products and alerts you when prices drop, helping you decide when to buy
+* http://cloudping.bastionhost.org/en/ - Perform an HTTP ping to measure the network latency from your browser to the various cloud data centers around the world
+* https://downforeveryoneorjustme.com/ - Check if a website is down
+* https://downdetector.in/ - Real-time problem & outage monitoring
+* https://gtmetrix.com/ - See how your site performs, reveal why it's slow and discover optimization opportunities

 ### Creating Websites